dimitriszrv/Covid19-SearchEngine/README.md

 This project is part of the Information Retrieval course

 ## Project team members
-- Evangelos Barbalias   @vaggelisbarb
+- Evangelos Barbalias
-- Dimitrios Zervas      @dimitriszrv
+- Dimitrios Zervas

 ## Project Information